sara-dubrov/java-exam/README.md

 In order for you to pass the exams you need ``Mvn Test`` to run without any errors and test failures.

-If you are a job candidate - then - clone, edit, commit and Issue a PR.
+If you are a job candidate - then - fork, clone, edit, commit and PR.

+Depenending on instructions you get from are please complete either 1 of the following parts, or both of them.

 ## Part 1
 Please do not touch any file in the ``test/part1`` folder ,